Maximus Dan

 MX Prime previously Maximus Dan (born as Edghill Thomas on 1979 in Carenage, Trinidad and Tobago) is a Trinidadian soca / dancehall musician.
 He is also known by his former stage name Maga Dan.

 After working with Jamaican producer Danny Browne between 1997 and 2000, and releasing dancehall and reggae influenced music, Maximus Dan moved in the direction of soca and has developed his own style.
 His biggest hit single to date was "Fighter", which was made for the Soca Warriors (the Trinidad and Tobago national football team) in 2006.
 "Fighter" became the rallying song for the first ever appearance by Trinidad and Tobago in the FIFA World Cup finals in Germany.

 His song "Love Generation" is featured on the Cricket 07 game by EA Sports for the PC and PlayStation.

 History

-Born and raised in the fishing village of Carenage on Trinidad's west coast, Edghill Thomas, was at first Magadan.
-He made a name for himself with a few local hits and was eager to collaborate with more established artistes.
-Although he was more than capable of standing on his own, he was prepared to learn how to survive in the music industry by walking with those who travelled the road before him.
+Born and raised in the fishing village of Carenage on Trinidad's west coast, Edghill Thomas, was at first known as Magadan.
+He made a name for himself with a few local hits and was eager to collaborate with more established artists.

-He says of the time: “It wasn’t just a name change but a realisation of what I wanted to be, a leader not a follower.
-I wanted to bring a different element to the soca industry.
-It was so normal to sing a party song, festival tune, or road march contender, simply seeking a limited goal of touring after carnival (and settling for that).
-I wanted to stand out.
-I wanted to teach.
-I wanted people to listen – not just follow instructions, like put yuh hand in the air.”

 He signed with Main Street Records in 1997, becoming one of the first artists out of Trinidad to work with a major Jamaican label.
-Under the supervision of producer Danny Browne, he was a featured artiste on the single Do you see what I see on the filthy rhythm with label mates Red Rat, Hawkeye, Goofy, General Degree and others.
+Under the supervision of producer Danny Browne, he was a featured artist on the single Do you see what I see on the filthy rhythm with label mates Red Rat, Hawkeye, Goofy, General Degree and others.
 The rhythm sold well globally.

-In 2000, when Magadan became Maximus Dan, he had a string of hits with his own style of soca music.
-Using his unmistakable voice to deliver conscious messages over driving blends of soca and dancehall music.
+In 2000 he adopted the "Maximus Dan" moniker and had a string of hits with his own style of soca music.
+He used his unique voice to deliver conscious messages over driving blends of soca and dancehall music.

-Obeah Man, Lash Satan, War, Kick It Way, Soca Train, Hosanna Fire, Earthquake, Order … are just a few of the offerings he has stamped on the national consciousness.

-“I was always a man who liked to share knowledge.
-I grew up around people like that, so I felt being in that environment I wanted to bring that into my music and into the soca arena.
-It was hard in the beginning ‘cause everybody felt like I was preachin’ in the party,” says Maximus.